 - Query Filter Decision node

 The Query Filter Decision node uses a query filter to check a user’s profile for specific information.
 Use this to check whether a particular field has been filled out, or that the contents of a field match a specific pattern.
-For instance, you can use this in progressive profile flows to check if marketing preferences are set on a user’s profile.
-For more information on constructing effective query filters, see Construct queries in the IDM documentation.
+For instance, you can use this in progressive profile journeys to check if marketing preferences are set on a user’s profile.
+For more information on constructing effective query filters, refer to Construct queries.

 - Terms and Conditions Decision node

 The Terms and Conditions Decision node verifies the user has accepted the currently active set of terms and conditions.
 Use this node when you want to verify the user has accepted your current terms and conditions before proceeding.
 Use this with the Accept Terms and Conditions node: connect the Terms and Conditions Decision node False output to an Accept Terms and Conditions node.

 - Time Since Decision node

 The Time Since Decision node checks the user’s creation date against a specified amount of time.
 This is used when you want to have a time-based reminder for users to check an attribute.
 Once the specified amount of time has elapsed, the node evaluates to